MAA310 - Accounting and Society

 This unit examines the role of accountants in society.
 Students apply selected accounting theories to explain accounting choices and organisational outcomes.
 Authentic contemporary accounting and societal issues are considered.
 The unit takes a problem solving approach requiring students to apply critical thinking skills to real life issues, to make and justify their evaluations and decisions.
 The aim is to encourage integration and consolidation of key concepts covered in prior units and to focus on current topical issues to assist students in transitioning into the work environment.

-Hurdle requirement: Achieve at least 40% of the marks available on all assessment tasks.
+Achieve at least 40% of the marks available on all assessment tasks and achieve 50% of all available marks.
 Successfully complete the professional literacy module to gain access to the assignment dropbox.

 Unit Fee Information